ottolauncher/py-rtsupports/README.md

 }
 ```
 The same goes for addChannel mutation in troubles refer to [GraphQL Queries & Mutations](https://graphql.org/learn/queries/)
-Comming from Django we can also implement a get_or_create method like this:
+Coming from Django we can also implement a get_or_create method like this:
 ```
     @strawberry.mutation(extensions=[InputMutationExtension()])
     async def get_or_create_channel(self, name: str) -> ChannelType: